William B. Ogden

+He brought the Galena & Chicago Union RR out of insolvency and was its first president in 1847.

+He created the Chicago & North Western Railway from the failed remains of the Chicago, St.Paul, Fond du Lac and was its first president in 1859.

+He spearheaded the 1st transcontinental railroad as the Union Pacific and was its first president in 1862, although he relinquished that position due to poor health.

+Ogden serves as the namesake for Chicago's Ogden Avenue, The Bronx's Odgen Avenue, the Ogden Slip in Chicago (which was constructed by his Chicago Dock and Canal Company), and Ogden, Iowa.
+A 1994 survey of experts on Chicago politics assessed Ogden as one of the ten best mayors in the city's history (up to that time).

-Early life
+Early life and career in New York

 Ogden was born on June 15, 1805, in Walton, New York.
 He was the son of Abraham Ogden (1771–1825) and Abigail (née Weed) Ogden (1788–1850).

+When Ogden was sixteen, he took over the family real estate and lumber businesses after his father suffered a debilitating stroke.
+Ogden proved an adept businessman, and improved the fortunes of his family's businesses.

+When Ogden was eighteen, he began his military service.
+At the time, young men of the state were required to serve in the military.
+He was commissioned as an officer on his first day of duty, and on the second was assigned as the aide of Brigadier-General Frederic P. Foote.
+Ogden was elevated to the rank of Major, and later became a brigade inspector for several years.

-When still a teenager, his father died and Ogden took over the family real estate business.
-He assisted Charles Butler, his brother-in-law, with business matters related to opening a new building for New York University, attending the law school for a brief period himself.
+When Ogden was twenty, his father died.
+Ogden assisted Charles Butler, his brother-in-law, with business matters related to opening a new building for New York University, attending the law school for a brief period himself.

-Career

-Political career

-The first political position Ogden held was as Postmaster of Walton, New York, having been appointed by President Andrew Jackson to the position.

-He was a member of the New York State Assembly (Delaware Co.) in 1835.
+Ogden was appointed by President Andrew Jackson to serve as postmaster of Walton, New York, which was Ogden's first political position.
+He held this office up until moving to Chicago.
+By the age of 29, he had become a lawyer and was elected a member of New York State Assembly, representing Delaware County in 1835 as a member of the 58th New York State Legislature.

 During his career in New York politics, Ogden was a Jacksonian Democrat.
 However, Ogden was also an advocate of government funding for infrastructural improvements, aspiring to see the federal government financially back the construction of a railroad from New York to Chicago.
 He told colleagues that such a railroad would be "the most splendid system of internal communication ever yet devised by man."
 He had been elected to the New York Senate on a platform supporting state funding for the construction of the New York and Erie Railroad.
 The bill he backed to accomplish this was passed.